mickberber/mcTesting/DOCS.md

 ###tests.compareArrays
 ===============
 Returns true or false.
 Takes unlimited arguments.
-Assumes all arguments are arrays.
   Checks to see if the arguments passed are all equal.

 ###tests.compareObjects
 ===============
 Returns true or false.
 Takes unlimited arguments.
-Assumes all arguments are objects.
   Checks to see if the arguments passed are all equal.

 ###tests.compareYield